-NRDA&R received the United States' disbursement relating to the initial funding for restoration projects to be conducted by the Trustee Agencies in fiscal 2006 and 2005 prior to September 30, 2005 and 2004 respectively.
-The amount received of \$2,497,924 and \$1,706,447 for fiscal 2006 and 2005, respectively, has been recorded as Receipts - Investment Fund in the NRDA&R financial statements since NRDA&R is accounted for using the cash basis of accounting.
-NRDA&R also received \$405,589 in September 2004 related to the annual payment for the Koniag Easement.
-These funds are expected to be disbursed in fiscal 2005 and 2006.
+NRDA&R received the United States' disbursement relating to the initial funding for restoration projects to be conducted by the Trustee Agencies in fiscal 2006 prior to September 30, 2006 and 2005 respectively.
+The amount received of \$2,497,924 for fiscal 2006 has been recorded as Receipts - Investment Fund in the NRDA&R financial statements since NRDA&R is accounted for using the cash basis of accounting.
+There was no advance payment for fiscal 2007 in fiscal 2006.
+NRDA&R also received \$472,567 in August 2006 related to the annual payment for the Koniag Easement.
+These funds are expected to be disbursed in fiscal 2006 and 2005.